Convergence Bound and Critical Batch Size of Muon Optimizer: Analysis of Muon's convergence

 \begin{cor} Suppose Assumptions \ref{assum:01} and \ref{assum:02} hold and $\eta \leq \frac{1}{\lambda}$.
 Then, for all $T \in \mathbb{N}$,

-\end{cor} While these results suggest that a larger weight decay $\lambda$ yields a tighter bound, the condition $\eta\leq\frac{1}{\lambda}$ necessitates a smaller learning rate $\eta$.
+\POSTCOMMIT{where $r_2 := \displaystyle\POSTCOMMIT{\sup_t}\,{\rm{rank}}(O_t)$.} \end{cor} While these results suggest that a larger weight decay $\lambda$ yields a tighter bound, the condition $\eta\leq\frac{1}{\lambda}$ necessitates a smaller learning rate $\eta$.
 These desirable properties stem from the fact that Muon's search direction is inherently bounded.
 A key advantage of this feature is that our analysis does not rely on the common-and often restrictive-assumption of bounded gradients.
+We emphasize that the advantage of weight decay demonstrated by Propositions~\ref{prop:01} and~\ref{prop:02} is not a tighter asymptotic convergence rate: the rate $\mathcal{O}(1/(\eta T) + \sqrt{(1{-}\beta)r_1/b} + \hat{r}\eta)$ is the same with or without weight decay (compare Theorems~\ref{thm:01} and~\ref{thm:03}), and the explicit $1/(1-\lambda)$ prefactor appearing in Theorem~\ref{thm:03} in fact \emph{slightly loosens} the upper bound.
+The practical benefit of weight decay is instead the almost-sure boundedness of $\|W_t\|_{\rm{F}}$ and $\|\nabla f(W_t)\|_{\rm{F}}$ established above, which removes the need for the common (and often restrictive) bounded-gradient assumption and provides implicit regularization during training.

 The following is a convergence analysis of Muon (Algorithm \ref{alg:01}) with weight decay (the proofs of Theorems \ref{thm:03}(i) and (ii) are in Appendix \ref{app:prop0102}).